Divorce and Separation: Counseling Information for Couples Contemplating Divorce or Separation and for Victims of Divorce

 No one expects his or her marriage to end in divorce, although it has become very common.
 It has also been found that nearly half of the Baby Boomer generation has experienced a marital split, and the numbers are not expected to decrease.

-Divorce does not only effect the couple involved, it has also been found that many children of divorce can battle with resulting unhappiness for up to ten or fifteen years afterward.
+Divorce not only affects the couple involved, many children of divorce can battle with resulting unhappiness for up to ten or fifteen years afterward.

 - Stop the pain.
 The couple should identify the issues that have been hurting their relationship and should make an effort to reduce their conflict.
 Each person in the relationship should try to do away with any negative patterns that they have been using as a way to control or change their spouse.
 They should seek forgiveness from one another and work on establishing new patterns to relate to one another and build trust.

-A few actions steps that may be helpful to victims of divorce are:
+A few actions steps that may be helpful for victims of divorce include:

 - Join a recovery group.
 Begin to attend a divorce recovery group to meet and learn from other victims of divorce.